openshift/openshift-tools/jenkins/README.md

 6. In Jenkins, create a new jenkins pipeline job.
 Configure the following:
   1. Check the 'This project is parameterized' box and add a 'String Parameter' with the Name 'payload' (case-sensitive).
 Leave all other boxes empty.
   2. Under 'Build Triggers', check the 'Trigger builds remotely' checkbox and specify any string to use as the authorization token.
 This same token will be used later to configure the github webhook.
-  3. Under 'Pipeline', select 'Pipeline script from SCM' as the pipeline definition.
+  3. Under 'Pipeline', you can either have jenkins pull the pipeline instructions Jenkinsfile from github, or you can copy and paste the Jenkinsfile contents from `jenkins/test/Jenkinsfile` into the text box.
+Grabbing the Jenkinsfile from Github will add 10-20 seconds to the build time.
+Select 'Pipeline script from SCM' as the pipeline definition.
 Choose 'Git' as the SCM and specify `https://github.com/openshift/openshift-tools` as the repository url.
 Leave the 'Branches to build' blank.
 For the 'Script path', set to 'jenkins/Jenkinsfile'
   4. Save the job

 7. In github, navigate to the settings for openshift-tools with administrator permissions.
 Under webhooks, create a new webhook and configure the following: